-Christmas crib in Maltese it is called presepju.
+Christmas crib in Maltese is translated to 'presepju'.
 There is no Christmas in Malta without a crib.
 It is a staple part of traditions that has remained with us for very long.

 You find them in every village and town exhibited behind glass doors or windows of houses It is laid in houses where it can be enjoyed by all family members.

 At the village of Zejtun there is a Christmas mechanical crib which is 65 years old.
 It has attracted many tourists and Maltese over the years.